 In order to achieve a test case behaviour being independent from the frequency channel bandwidth NBWP is limited to the minimum value of 24 RBs in accordance to Table 5.3.2-1 of TS 38.101-1/2 [5, 6].
 This implies that LRBs,max< 24 RBs for all configurations.

+NSI is the number of RBs reserved for system information, it is set to 7 RBs by default.
+NSI is set to 9 RBs in test cases requiring an extended SIB1 TBS size.

 In general PDCCH and corresponding PDSCH transmissions are in the same slot (K0 = 0).